 The first needed step is to add the control to your project: see the How to add the control to your projects tutorial for details.

 Starting from version 4.0, Audio DJ Studio can manage both DirectSound and ASIO drivers; inside this tutorial we will refer to DirectSound only: information about ASIO drivers management can be found inside the related tutorial How to manage ASIO drivers

-Before starting sounds management, the component needs to be initialised: for this purpose it's mandatory a call to the InitSoundSystem method; the best place to call this initialisation method is usually the container form initialisation function: for example, when using Visual C#, it will be the Form_Load function.
+Before starting sounds management, the component needs to be initialized: for this purpose it's mandatory a call to the InitSoundSystem method; the best place to call this initialization method is usually the container form initialization function: for example, when using Visual C#, it will be the Form_Load function.